Peer-Pressure-Team/Codepath-App/README.md

 **Required Must-have Stories**

-* Individual user's habit page/profile
+[x] Individual user's habit page/profile
-* Adjust habits in settings
+[x] Adjust habits in settings
-* Feed showing other people's habits
+[x] Feed showing other people's status/habits
-* React to other people's progress
+[x] React to other people's progress

 **Optional Nice-to-have Stories**

-* Visually display habit progress
+[] Visually display habit progress
-* Share on social media platforms
+[] Share on social media platforms
-* Find users with similar goals
+[] Find users with similar goals
-* Search for groups or create a group
+[x] Search for groups or create a group
-* Challenge other users to complete a goal or form a habit
+[] Challenge other users to complete a goal or form a habit [] Privacy settings
-* Privacy settings

 ### 2. Screen Archetypes